smaug-g/get-learned/README.md

 We each built a classifier based on different features.

-Louis and Manuel worked on a Convolutional NN on posters (dir lou/),
+Louis and Manuel worked on data augmentation, and a Convolutional NN on posters (dir lou/),

 Mauricio worked on vectorizing title and building an SVM on title + runtime + score (dir mau/)